bipan1/crypto-dashboard/README.md

 - Search for cryptocurrencies by name.
 - View detailed information for each cryptocurrency.
 - Responsive design for mobile and desktop users.
+- Searching and sorting the cryptos as required.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.